mkingsnorth/perspective_plotter_docs/docs/quick_start.rst

     .. image:: images/pplotter_panel_plotting.jpg
         :alt: Perspective Plotter Panel

 #.
 These perspective lines allow you to align the camera to different vanishing points.
 Left-Click and drag on the ends of these axes to manipulate them.
 There is a pair of control axes for each vanishing point.
-By default, you will be in two-point perspective mode:
+By default, you will be in :ref:`two-point perspective<Two-Point Mode>` mode:

     .. image:: images/plotter_demo_1.gif
         :alt: Perspective Plotter Controls